 K.O.C.’s flagship event is a nine day journey across the United States each summer, giving the Couragers from all over the United States, Canada, Europe and Israel an opportunity to experience travel and adventure like an able-bodied child while under strict medical supervision.
 This trip is often the highlight of a child’s year.
-Additionally, each winter, with the help of AbilityPLUS, over 50 courageous children embark on a four-day adaptive skiing adventure on Mount Snow in Vermont.
+Additionally, each winter, with the help of Adaptive Sports at Mount Snow, over 50 courageous children embark on a four-day adaptive skiing adventure on Mount Snow in Vermont.

 Big Brothers and Big Sisters